sharayu134/Notes/Data Structures/Tree/BST.md

 # Binary Search Tree

-## Inorder traversal of BST will print element in order
+## Inorder traversal of BST will print elements in order

 1. It's A Binary tree -> with at most two roots, [can have 0,1,2 roots]
 2. where left values are smaller than root and right values are greater